-

 Leadership in the Global Economy: Contemporary Economics and Business

-The pandemic arrived at a time where the fusion of digital, global, and social forces continues to create immense business and economic opportunities—and yet serious pressures and anxieties as well.
+The fusion of digital, global, and social forces continues to create immense business and economic opportunities—and yet serious pressures and anxieties as well.
 Perhaps most prominent among these anxieties is the fading belief among many people in many countries in the dynamic forces of globalization and innovation.
 Much of this ambivalence and related anxiety stems from workers and their families not seeing sufficient growth in their income, wealth, and sense of opportunity: sufficient relative to earlier decades, relative to those at the top, and relative to their hopes and expectations.
 We live in a time where many nations are fractious and less trusting, with far less consensus about the proper balance among for-profit businesses, sovereign governments, and civil society.

-LGE provides us a chance to engage with all these contemporary business and policy issues that are top of mind around the world in C-suites, boardrooms, and halls of government power—for aspiring unicorns and for generations-old companies alike.
+Several business-policy questions await the rest of 2025 and beyond.
+LGE provides us a chance to engage with all these contemporary business and policy questions that are top of mind around the world in C-suites, boardrooms, and halls of government power—for aspiring unicorns and for generations-old companies alike.

 -